Surya-Kumar-03/Operating-Systems-Lab/README.md

 # Operating-Systems-Lab
  This Repository consists of all Operating Systems Lab Programs.
+(SCSA 2502)